devadigapratham/ghosted/README.md

 **Duplicates.** Every logged job ID is remembered for a year.
 Log the same job twice and the overlay warns you, with the button changing to "Save anyway".
-It also tells you when you're applying to a company for the second or third time, which is useful right before you write a cover letter about how this is your dream company.
+It also reports when you're applying to the same company again.

 ## When Handshake changes